Developing Power Apps in a developers team

 Development team setup

-It doesn’t matter if you are developing one or more Power Apps with one or more devs – the «right choice» is to make on the decision on how you want to work together.
-There are two scenarios that are relevant to you and the dev team:
+It doesn’t matter if you are developing one or more Power Platform solution with one or more devs – the «right choice» is to make on the decision on how you want to work together.

 Scenario Code Repository Setup Power Platform Environment Setup